 - SendGrid [settings]

-Many users of our free tier use the settings of their own GMail account for convenience.
+Many users of Free Apps use the settings of their own GMail account for convenience.
 There are many more email providers, most of which have SMTP compatibility.

 3 Mendix Mail Servers

 The Mendix mail servers are only available in Mendix Cloud v3.
 If you are using Mendix Cloud v3 and are sending more than 1000 messages per day we recommend you use an external mail service as described above.

 The settings for the Mendix mail servers are as follows: